New York University GLBA Information Security Program

-NYU’s Vice President, Information Technology & Global University Chief Information Officer is designated as the GLBA Program Officer who shall be responsible for coordinating the Program.
+NYU’s Vice President, Information Technology and CIO is designated as the GLBA Program Officer responsible for coordinating the Program.
 The GLBA Program Officer may designate other individuals to coordinate particular elements of the Program with the affected departments.
 Within NYU IT, the Program Director, IT Policy Development and Compliance and the Associate Vice President, Global University Chief Information Security Officer will have designated Program responsibilities.
-The GLBA Program Officer or his/her designee(s) will work with the Office of General Counsel and the affected department representatives, as necessary, to implement the Program.
-Questions regarding the implementation of the Program or the interpretation of this document should be directed to the GLBA Program Officer or his/her designee(s) (OIS-Compliance@nyu.edu).
+The GLBA Program Officer or designee(s) will work with the Office of General Counsel and the affected department representatives, as necessary, to implement the Program.
+Questions regarding the implementation of the Program or the interpretation of this document should be directed to the GLBA Program Officer or designee(s) (email@example.com).

 B. Affected Departments

 Currently, the following units have been identified as the GLBA-affected areas:

 - Financial Aid (in the Office of the Vice President for Enrollment Management)

 - Financial Operations and Treasury (in the Office of the Senior Vice President for Finance and Budget and Chief Financial Officer)